 Arrival in Irkutsk and departure for a whole-day excursion to Lake Baikal (65 km).
 Enroute you will stop for a guided tour of Taltsy - an open-air Museum of Russian/Siberian Wooden Architecture.
 The museum's oldest building is the Spass Tower of the Ilimsk Fortress (1667) and the still active Kazan Chapel (1679).
 You will then proceed to the headwaters of the Angara River to see the famous Shaman Rock (a sacred site for the local people).
 You will then have lunch at a local restaurant serving Baikal fish specialties.

 After lunch, you will go on a walking tour around the Listvyanka settlement: you will visit the Church of St. Nicolas the Wonderworker - the guardian angel of travelers, make a stop at a local fish market, and go to the Baikal Ecological Museum to see the lake's flora and fauna.

 Meals included: lunch

-After breakfast at the hotel tou will head towards Irkutsk to have a city tour including a visit to the Cathedral of the Holy Sign.
-Apart from ornate and rich iconostasis, the cathedral is famous for its graveyard where you will see the graves of the Decembrists Mukhanov, Beschasnov, Trubetskaya and the Russian Columbus Shelekhov.
+After breakfast at the hotel you will head towards Irkutsk to have a city tour including a visit to the Cathedral of the Holy Sign.
+Apart from ornate and rich iconostasis, the cathedral is famous for its graveyard where you will visit the graves of the Decembrists Mukhanov, Beschasnov, Trubetskoy and the Russian Columbus Shelekhov.

-Lunch at a restaurant in the city centre.
+Lunch at a restaurant in the city center.

-Excursion to the Decembrists Museum telling about the Revolt of December 14, 1825, its participants and their life in the Siberian exile.
+Excursion to the Decembrists Museum where you will learn about the Revolt of December 14, 1825, its participants and their life in Siberian exile.